snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 I haven't tested the models in a comprehensive way.
 Here are some of my observations:

 - Both models works well on classical prompts like
-    - How many ‘r’s is in the word ‘strawberry’? (see the video at the beginning of this post)
+    - How many ‘r’s are in the word ‘strawberry’? (see the video at the beginning of this post)
     - Which is bigger, 9.8 or 9.11?

     (But the thinking process may be too long that exceeds the context window)